-Questions you find yourself answering with a majority of your customers or conversations you seem to have repeatedly can become topics for your blog posts.
-These blog posts can serve as additional resources for your clients to refer to for more details and as often as they want.
+Topics for your blog posts can come from questions you find yourself answering with a majority of your customers or conversations you seem to have repeatedly.
+These blog posts can serve as additional resources to refer your clients to for more details.

 2. Search Engine Optimization